packit/packit.dev/content/docs/packit-service.md

 ### GitHub

-Majority of Packit users host their projects on GitHub, therefore we focus mainly on supporting the GitHub App.
-All of our workflows are supported and tested on GitHub and also we utilize majority of new GitHub features that can be used in GitHub Apps.
+The majority of Packit users host their projects on GitHub, therefore we focus mainly on supporting the GitHub App.
+All of our workflows are supported and tested on GitHub.
+We utilize majority of new GitHub features that can be used in GitHub Apps.

 ### GitLab